 #1 Replacing the concept of a consumer with that of a user.

 Rental replaces the concept of a consumer with that of a user, which enables more efficient use of equipment and reduces the demand for non-renewable resources.
 By providing users with easy access to a modern, efficient fleet of machinery and equipment, just for the time they need them, Cramo helps customers achieve their own sustainability targets and facilitates the transition to a circular economy.
-Depending on specific user practice, it’s estimated that renting instead of owning can lead to significant reductions in CO2 emissions, in the range of 30% and in some cases up to over 50%.
+Depending on specific user practice, that renting instead of owning can lead to significant reductions in CO2 emissions.

 #2 Replacing non-renewable fuels.